-NMISA contributes to government key priorities and the national outcomes and has aligned its key programmes to the IPAP priority sectors and the NSI goals with a special focus on:
+NMISA contributes to government key priorities and the national outcomes and has aligned its key programmes to the Re-imagined Industrial Strategy, the master plans and NSI goals with a special focus on:

-- •Units, NMS and measurement capabilities (shortening the traceability chain for Africa, revised SI). - •Reference Materials (feed and food safety, African specific matrix CRMs, etc). - •Manufacturing competitiveness (advanced manufacturing, agro-processing and beneficiation). - •Green Economy (environmental monitoring and cleaner production). - •Energy Efficiency (accurate measurement and development of energy saving technologies). - •Quality of Life (medical diagnostics and treatment, law enforcement, environmental health and Safety, etc). - •Advanced Measurement Solutions (in support of national priority programmes such as the SKA, infrastructure development, novel measurement techniques based on Structured light, etc). - •Regional Integration (advancement of conformity assessment, AfCFTA, connection of the national and regional metrology system internationally, etc).
+- Units, NMS and measurement capabilities (shortening the traceability chain for Africa, revised SI). - Reference Materials (feed and food safety, African specific matrix CRMs, drugs refe-rence materials, primary reference gas mixtures (such as for example medical oxygen) etc. - Manufacturing competitiveness (advanced manufacturing, agro-processing and beneficiation). - Green Economy (environmental monitoring and cleaner production). - Energy Efficiency (accurate measurement and development of energy saving technologies). - Quality of Life (medical diagnostics and treatment, law enforcement, environmental health and Safety, etc). - Advanced Measurement Solutions (in support of national priority programmes such as the SKA, infrastructure development, novel measurement techniques based on Structured light, etc). (such as is needed in the fight against the COVID-19) - Regional Integration (advancement of conformity assessment, AfCFTA, connection of the national and regional metrology system internationally, etc).